shashi1562/shashi1562/README.md

 About me

-       👋 hi there, I'm Shashi,
+       👋 Hi there, I'm Shashi,

        💼 FrontEnd Engineer at SEET.